designstem/projects/waste/index.md

 <section>

-## How does this image makes you feel?
+## How does the image make you feel?

 We all know that we can not keep on wasting natural resources and exhausting our planet.